postrank-labs/goliath/README.md

 # Goliath

 Goliath is an API framework.
-Goliath is designed to serve a single type of API, bit it a feed API, log API or search API.
+Goliath is designed to serve a single type of API, be it a feed API, log API or search API.
 While similar to Rails and Sinatra, Goliath is more inclined to return JSON or XML responses instead of HTML.
 Goliath sits behind your Sinatra or Rails application and feeds data back them for display.